ManushiM/CartoCamp_Workshops/README.md

 Outputs generated while executing the scripts in the notebook have been saved in the 'osmnx_outputFiles' folder.

-In order to run these scripts on your own machine, clone this repository and install all necessary packages (Networkx, Geopandas, Matplotlib, Rtree, OSMnx, Pandas, Numpy, Descartes, Folium).
+In order to run these scripts on your own computer, clone this repository and install the necessary packages (Networkx, Geopandas, Matplotlib, Rtree, OSMnx, Pandas, Numpy, Descartes, Folium).